tinkerhub-org/TinkerHub-Kootam/README.md

 Allen P Biju,

+<a name="some-id"></a> ###How to Scribe your Nme?
-# <a name="some-id"></a> Create a PR by adding your name to the end of the list.
+Create a PR by adding your name to the end of the list.
 [How to create a PR ?](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)